usualpro/vue-pokedex/README.md

 In the project directory, you can run the following commands:

 * **`npm run dev`**: Starts the application in development mode.
     Opens your browser to `http://localhost:5173` (or a similar port) to view the application.
-Hot reloading is enabled.
+Hot reloading is enabled. **Note: For end-to-end tests to function correctly, the development server must be running on port `5173`.**

 * **`npm run build`**: Builds the application for production to the `dist` folder.
     This script compiles the TypeScript code and optimizes the application for deployment.